Italy Heaven: Plan your dream holiday in Italy

 Windsurfing on Lake Garda

-For holiday-makers who want to do more than sightseeing or lazing around a pool, Italy offers many varieties of activity to stimulate the body, mind and soul.
-The country has high mountain ranges and beautiful countryside for skiers and walkers, lakes and seas for those with nautical inclinations, world-topping cuisine for foodies and designer outlets for shopaholics.
-You can travel alone or choose an organised group trip.
-There is also a good range of cookery courses, painting lessons, study trips and photography holidays, located in some of the most beautiful regions of Italy.
+For holiday-makers who wish to do more than sightseeing or lazing around a pool, Italy offers many varieties of activity for a stimulating and adventurous holiday.
+The country has high mountain ranges and beautiful countryside for skiers and walkers, and lovely coastline and lakes for swimmers, divers and sailors.
+Travellers can indulge in many activities independently, or opt for an organised activity holiday with a tour operator.

-On this page you'll find an overview of different kinds of activity holiday in Italy, and a selection of organisations offering various kinds of study holiday, from cookery to photography.
+On this page you’ll find an overview of different kinds of activity holiday in Italy, good destinations for active travellers, listings of travel firms offering organised activity holidays, and ideas for going it alone and adding activities to your self-planned holiday.

 Walking in Italy

-There are many types of appealing terrain for walking, hiking and trekking in Italy.
+There’s a wide variety of appealing terrain for walking, hiking and trekking in Italy.
 For tamer pleasures, many enjoy walking along the pretty but crowded Cinque Terre coastline.
-The Amalfi Coast also offers sea views, including some strenuous walks at high levels.
+The Amalfi Coast also offers sea views, including some strenuous walks at high levels like the famous Footpath of the Gods (il Sentiero degli Dei).
 As Italy is so mountainous, you can select your own level of difficulty.
 The Alps and Dolomites in the north have good, marked hiking trails and you can base yourself in a ski resort; most of these are very good for walking in the summer months.
 The Apennines, the spine of Italy, run for hundreds of miles, with a variety of landscapes and many picturesque towns and villages.

-National parks in Italy include the Abruzzo, home to bears and wolves, where you can stay overnight at high-altitude rifugi (lodges).
+National parks in Italy include the Abruzzo, home to bears and wolves, where you can stay overnight at high-altitude rifugi (lodges) as well as going on nature-spotting guided treks.

 Several travel firms offer walking packages from the UK, some in groups, and some where you are self-guided.
 Your luggage can be taken from one hotel to the next for you, which is a big help if you're planning to move on each day.